Neelchhatbar4151/LearningLinux/ProcessAndMonitoringRelated.md

     <li>ps → to see lists of processes running on current user.</li>
     <li>ps -a →list all processes running on current user along with background processes.</li>
     <li>ps -ef → used to print all the processes running on the system in the standard format.</li>
+    <li>who → prints details of all user's login with date time and terminal number</li>
 </ul>